-As an operator drags the vibratory power screed on top of the fresh concrete, it vibrates the top layer, spreading it to fill any dips, waves, bumps or cracks.
+Our rental lineup of vibratory power screeds are designed to be dragged on top of freshly poured concrete, vibrating the top layer and spreading it to fill in any dips, waves, bumps or cracks.
 It will strike off any extra concrete from the slab and leave a smooth and shiny surface.
-This ergonomic concrete screed reduces strain on operators, allowing them to stand up straight and take their time to finish the task.
+Ergonomic concrete screed rentals reduces strain on operators, allowing them to comfortably treat the concrete.
 Once the concrete dries a little and has lost its glossy sheen, turn to one of our walk-behind power trowels — or finishers — for the last stage of concrete work.
 Trowels use rotating blades to smooth the concrete as it dries.
 All our trowel machine rentals are heavy-duty and ideal for large construction areas.
 We also offer a robust lineup of powerful screed rentals for smoothing out wet concrete surfaces.
 Perfect for construction, landscaping and more, our screeds and trowel rentals are ideal for extending the life of your concrete pour.

-- Troweling should be completed after the concrete has dried some.
-The shiny film of water will have evaporated, and the concrete will be stiff enough to stand on, but the surface will still be soft and green.
-The walk-behind trowel can smooth large areas of concrete such as garages, parking lots and construction sites.
+Troweling should be completed after the concrete has dried some.
+The shiny film of water will have evaporated and the concrete will be stiff enough to stand on, but the surface will still be soft and green.
+The walk-behind trowel can smooth large areas of concrete, such as garages, parking lots and construction sites.
 Hand trowels are better suited for smaller surfaces.

-- While using a screed is a slow process, troweling with a power trowel can be completed quickly.
+While using a screed is a slow process, troweling with a power trowel can be completed quickly.
 The rotating blades will move fast, so you have to move somewhat quickly too, watching the concrete to make sure it is smooth before moving on.
 If the blades hit the concrete too much or if the blades are pitched at too much of an angle, you will leave ridges and bumps that will have to be troweled again or fixed later with a grinder.